UtrechtUniversity/yoda-clienttools/README.md

 ## Installation

 These tools require Python 3.
-They are compatible with Yoda 1.7, 1.8 and 1.9.
+They are compatible with Yoda 1.7.x through 1.10.x.

 ### Linux